parlance-zz/g-diffuser-bot/README.md

 With the Sept-11 update please use the following default params: -str 0.6, -scale 10, -blend 10, -color 0.005

 Edit: I have a feeling the outpaint implementation may garner some traffic.
 Please forgive the implementation as I've been very busy and trying to write code as fast as psosible.
 Thank you.
+Please also note this software is distributed under the MIT licenses, so LICENSE for more information.

 Real instructions and documentation to come later, but if you're feeling brave: